OpenBCI/OpenBCI_WIFI/README.md

 There are two steps to flashing code.
 Compiling the codebase, and then flashing it onto the wifi module.
 Makefiles make it a lot easier.
 Especially if you use [makeEspArduino](https://github.com/plerup/makeEspArduino).
 Follow the instructions from the project's github.

-The `make` command by default builds the default sketch in the `examples/` directory.
+The `make` command runs the default commands from `makeEspArduino` with OpenBCI_Wifi specific variables provided in the `Makefile`.
+By default builds the default sketch in the `examples/` directory.

-To build *and* flash run:
+-   To build *and* flash run:

     `make flash`

-To build a different sketch, provide the (full or relative) path to the sketch file, e.g.:
+-   To build a different sketch, provide the (full or relative) path to the sketch file, e.g.:

     `make SKETCH=examples/examples/WifiShieldTCPUDP/WifiShieldTCPUDP.ino`

-To build and flash:
+-   To build *and* flash with a specific sketch file:

     `make SKETCH=examples/examples/WifiShieldTCPUDP/WifiShieldTCPUDP.ino flash`

+-   If your board is *not using* port `/dev/ttyUSB0`, then pass the `UPLOAD_PORT` variable, e.g.:

+    `make UPLOAD_PORT=/dev/cu.usbserial-AI02BAAJ`

 ### <a name="running"></a> Running: